Course: Automotive (Motor Vehicle)

 FT / PT

-You will study theory in a classroom, with modern rigs and resources, while practical lessons will be in our fully-equipped workshops, with a full MOT test lane and modern diagnostic equipment at our Lowestoft campus.
+In years one and two, you will be given an introduction to the motor vehicle industry, where we will lay the foundations studying modules such as engine technology and repair, tyre fitting and balancing, air conditioning and so much more.
+You will study theory in the classroom, with modern rigs and resources and practical lessons will be held in our fully-equipped workshops, with a full MOT test lane and modern diagnostic equipment at our Lowestoft campus.

 Why study with us: